All Articles

 Learn how you can protect your child from hepatitis

 Many parents hear the term hepatitis and either worry or don't understand what it means for their child.
-Hepatitis is inflammation of the liver that can be caused by different diseases including a virus.
+Hepatitis is an inflammation of the liver that can be caused by different diseases, including a virus.
 Hepatitis A, hepatitis B and hepatitis C are the most common viruses causing hepatitis.

-Despite the similar names, each of these viruses are different and often require different preventative measures to keep children (and adults) healthy.
+Despite similar names, each of these viruses is different and often requires different preventive measures to keep children (and adults) healthy.

 What is hepatitis A?

-"Hepatitis A is a highly contagious virus that lead to serious complications," says Dr. Rodriguez-Báez.
-"Because hepatitis A can spread easily, it's critical that parents protect their children against this preventable virus."
+"Hepatitis A is a highly contagious virus that leads to serious complications," says Dr. Rodriguez-Báez.
+"Because hepatitis A can spread easily, it's critical that parents protect their children against this preventable infection."

 Hepatitis A is most often a food or water-borne illness.
 It can be spread by: